fxnoob/speech-recognition-toolkit/README.md

 `Go to`: Say 'Go to facebook.com' to open new tab for facebook.com

+`Remind me`: Say 'Remind me in 9 minutes' to set a reminder for 10 minutes.

 #### Note:
 Commands name changes according to the selected language.